 Young, No. 2 Alabama roll over Louisiana-Monroe, 63-7

-TUSCALOOSA, Ala.
-(AP) Alabama scored on a long touchdown pass, a pick-six and a blocked punt.
+TUSCALOOSA, Ala. – Alabama scored on a long touchdown pass, a pick-six and a blocked punt.

 And that was just the first six minutes.